hindu-comm/mail_stream_advaita-l/2017/03/Who_has_Ajnana_Maya/176__Praveen_R._Bhat.md

 > If the Atman getting affected by misery is a vyavahArika satya, then there
 > is no guarantee that moksha is final.
 >
-> ​Where do you get Atman is vyAvahArika satya from my statement?!
+> Where do you get Atman is vyAvahArika satya from my statement?!
 The guarantee of mokSha as final is only due to it being nitya, not Apti.
 Atman is nityamukta even when *appearing* as badha.
 This will remain the AV siddhAnta, however one understands it.